HEALTH INFORMATION

 Whether you’re buying for the show ring or to add a companion to your life, health screenings are among the key factors potential owners should consider before choosing a puppy.
 Increasingly, breeders are turning to health testing to ensure they are doing all they can to create strong matches between dogs that result in healthier puppies.
 The Canine Health Information Center (CHIC) is a health database sponsored by the Orthopedic Foundation for Animals (OFA).
 The OFA created CHIC by partnering with parent clubs with the purpose of gathering information on health issues that arise in specific breeds.
 Standardized health screenings for these common issues were established to help breeders to recognize the best matches for their breeding stock. (akc.org)

 Hip Dysplasia – OFA or PennHip evaluation.
 Visit Orthopedic Foundation for Animals (OFA) and/or DogMD for more information.
+I have also written this detailed Poodle Pulse post on HD.

 Eyes – Annual eye exam by a boarded ACVO veterinary ophthalmologist.
 Visit Orthopedic Foundation for Animals (OFA) for more information.